This is a short list compiled of things that may not be on typical lists (THOSE ARE CRUCIAL TOO!) issued by the authorities.

 It’s based off my experience and the experience of those close to me.
 Be patient, smart, and safe!!
 The mantra my girls grew up with was – better an over-prepared fool then an under-prepared fool.

 1. Start running your ice maker now and bagging the ice in freezer bags.
 Fill as much space between freezer items as you can.
 REMEMBER – turn your freezer and refrigerator temps to a low setting and avoid opening if we lose power.

-2. Freeze regular tap water for pets and drinking in freezer safe Tupperware type containers for drinking.
+2. Freeze regular tap water for pets and drinking/cooking in freezer safe Tupperware type containers.
+This will help keep things cold and then you can use it as needed.
 REMEMBER to leave space for expansion.
 Fill your empty pitchers, milk and drink containers with water.
 Saves money and better for the environment.
 Consider purchasing the large 5+ gal water containers for future use.
 We have 2 that we use just for hurricanes.

 3. Start using up your perishables.